 Occasionally there will be a very small number of children for whom exceptional social or medical circumstances apply which will warrant a placement at a particular school.
 The exceptional social or medical circumstances might relate to either the child or the parent/carer.

-Supporting evidence from a professional is required such as a doctor and/or consultant for medical cases or a social worker, health visitor, housing officer, the police or probation officer for other social circumstances.
+A supplementary information form (Appendix 6) must be completed and returned by the application closing date for all applicants wishing to apply under this criterion.
+Supporting evidence from a professional is also required such as a doctor and/or consultant for medical cases or a social worker, health professional, housing officer, the police or probation officer for other social circumstances.
 This evidence must confirm the circumstances of the case and must set out why the child should attend a particular school and why no other school could meet the child's needs.